Skip to content

 Go prepared, or go home!

 Providing a flawless presentation is as important as having a great idea when we are talking about selling your board game ideas.
-Know your game and rules by heart and answer publishers’ questions patiently and thoroughly.
+Know your game and rules by heart and answer publishers’ question patiently and thoroughly.

-If you have to pitch in person, dress accordingly; don’t overdress, and don’t choose just the nerdiest T-shirt you have.
+If you have to pitch in person, dress accordingly; don’t overdress and don’t choose just the nerdiest T-shirt you have.
 They might be appreciated in public or at conventions, but you are dealing with professional businessmen here.

-Set a goal for your pitch deliver what you have to say in a nutshell and give them foresight about the future of the project.
+Set a goal for your pitch and deliver what you have to say in a nutshell and give them foresight about future of the project.
 This is your game and they want to know everything about it, if you don’t have the right idea about it, they might get cold feet very fast.

 In A Nutshell